 Global Winds Local Winds Trade Winds

 Winds that are winds that are a wind blowing

-named for the caused by steadily toward the
+named for the caused by steadily toward

-direction in which differences in air Equator from the
+direction in which differences in air the Equator from

-they blow .
-Each temperature in a northeast in the
+they blow.
+Each temperature in a the northeast in

-hemisphere has three local area . northern
+hemisphere has three local area. the northern

 wind belts, for a total hemisphere or the

-of six belts on Earth . southeast in the
+of six belts on Earth. southeast in the

 The belts move north southern

 in the summer in the hemisphere,

 Northern Hemisphere especially at sea.

 and south in the

 winter in the Southern

 Hemisphere.